Friel2021/Quiz-Show/README.md

 THEN I am presented with another question

 WHEN I answer a question incorrectly
-THEN time is subtracted from the clock you will lose 5 seconds on the clock
+THEN 5 seconds are subtracted from the timer

 WHEN all questions are answered
 THEN the game is over